Here at Fethiye Times, we love to bring you articles about the many and varied activities there are to do in Fethiye and surrounding areas.

 - Skin Protection – Insect Repellant, UV protection in small bottles that are easy to carry.

 If you are planning a walk around Butterfly Valley in Faralya and decide to clamber down the cliff – DON’T!

-There were a number of injuries and fatalities last year where people were either climbing up or down the cliffs or standing taking photographs from above and stepping too close to the edge.
+There have been a number of injuries and fatalities where people were either climbing up or down the cliffs or standing taking photographs from above and stepping too close to the edge.